 How To Say I Love You In Tagalog

 Love is an emotion that grips us in surprising ways.
-Falling in love is easy but saying those three little words prove to be harder than we thought.
-In fact, it is even more difficult to say if you are just learning a new language.
-Similar to English, there are a lot of ways to express love in Tagalog.
+Falling in love is easy, but saying those three little words prove to be harder than we thought.
+In fact, it is even more challenging to say if you are just learning a new language.
+Similar to English, there are a lot of ways to express love in Tagalog with simple Tagalog phrases.
 The most common way of saying I love you is through the following:

 To love in Tagalog: Use of “mahal”